Healthcare SaaS definition

 Your main points of attention during the analysis should include:

-• Goals of healthcare SaaS development for key stakeholders (company’s owners, investors, and doctors)
+• Goals of SaaS medical software development for key stakeholders

 • Primary patient categories (demographics, age, medical conditions)